Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 Gourmet Olive Oil

 Unrefined oils, such as EVOO, each have their own distinctive flavor profile.
 Whether hailing from Italy, France, Spain or Chile, they are often packaged in bottles as sexy as the oils within.
-Note some descriptions, not much different from those found on your favorite wine bottles:
+Note some descriptions are not much different from those found on your favorite wine bottles:

 "Buttery and smooth with a building bite of pepper in the finish, there are floral notes in its aroma along with herbs and grass.
 Rich on the tongue, it goes with anything: salads, pasta or even steak."